mo7amedaliEbaid/mytiktok/README.md

 # MyTikTok
-By using firebase as a backend and getx as a state management, I developed a simulation of the famous TikTok app.
+By using firebase as a backend and getx as a state management, I developed a simulation of the famous TikTok app .

 ## State Management
 ✔️ Getx <br />